pauldambra/blog_source/_posts/2025-07-24-how-i-use-llms.md

 ## Reviewing your PRs

 Machines don't get bored or distracted (yet).
-So having a PR reviewer that can look at 78 changes in a rename or move refactor that won't get blind to the one difference where there's a mistake or a typo if pretty powerful.
+So having a PR reviewer that can look at 78 changes in a rename or move refactor that won't get blind to the one difference where there's a mistake or a typo is pretty powerful.
 I've tried three reviewer tools.
 They're all about as good and bad as each other.

 Personally, I really hate the summary of the PR they all do.
-But then I've got colleagues that hate writing PR descriptions...
+But then I've got colleagues that hate writing PR descriptions I bet the summary is useful for them.

 ### Warning?